winnipeg-matters/winnipegmatters.org/about.md

 [Follow us](/subscribe) to stay up-to-date on matters that affect you as a Winnipegger or a Manitoban.

 Feedback?
 Want to talk to a real human being about issues in Winnipeg?
 [Email us](mailto:{{ site.email }}).

+# "How can I help?"

+We are looking for:

+* Stories to cover
+* Ideas to apply to Manitoba and/or Winnipeg
+* Experts to weigh in on issue
+* Writers to write about issues
+* People to write FIPPA requests and to come up with ideas for FIPPA requests

+[Reach out and talk to us](mailto:{{ site.email }}), we'd love to talk to you.